PASTAplus/PEP/peps/pep-9.md

         403 Forbidden if client is not authorized to execute method or access ACR 404 If rule is not found
     body:
-        The permission structure if 200, error message otherwise
+        The rule structure if 200 OK, error message otherwise
     permissions:
         authenticated: changePermission
 ```